 Figure 1.1: (left) Average height of males and females in the United states of America, organized by age (cite). (middle) Estimated vocal-tract length for male and female speakers between from 5 years of age until adulthood, based on the acoustic data provided in Lee at al. (?). (right) Average f0 produced by male and female speakers between from 5 years of age until adulthood.

 Resonance can be thought of as the ‘size’ of a sound.
 For example, a violin and a cello can be playing the same note (with the same pitch), but a cello ‘sounds’ bigger.
-This is because it resonates lower frequencies by virtue of being a larger structure.
+This is because lower frequencies resonate in its larger structure .
 In the same way, speakers with longer vocal tracts (the space from the vocal folds to the lips) tend to ‘sound’ bigger by producing speech with lower frequencies overall.
 We don’t really have good words to describe what resonance ‘sounds’ like, but a small resonance (short vocal tract) sounds ‘heliumy’.
 When a person breathes helium and speaks, their speech does not go up, but their resonance frequencies increase (for more information on this, see the Appendix).
-Long vocal tracts sounds like slow motion speech (think of someone saying “noooooooooooooooooo….” when something bad is happening in slow motion in a movie), and this is because slowing down the playback of a recording simulates a lowering of resonance frequencies in speech.
+Long vocal tracts sound more like slow motion speech (think of someone saying “noooooooooooooooooo….” when something bad is happening in slow motion in a movie), and this is because slowing down the playback of a recording simulates a lowering of resonance frequencies in speech.
 In fact, size simulation by resonance manipulation is how the recordings for ‘Alvin and the chipmunks’ were originally created.
 A low-pitched male singer was recorded singing abnormally slow, and the recording was sped up in order to simulate a speech with a very high resonance (and an associated very short vocal tract).

 There are many ways to measure the resonance of a voice.
 In our data we will use speech acoustics to directly estimate the length of the vocal tract that produced it, in centimeters (in the manner described in the Appendix).
 So, our measure of voice resonance will not be acoustic at all but will instead measure the physical correlate of the vocal tract expected to have produced the speech sound.
 In general, lower frequencies overall suggests a lower voice resonance which in turn suggests a longer vocal tract length in centimeters.
 There is a strong positive relationship between vocal-tract length and body length (i.e. height) across the entire human population.
-This means that as a person is taller, their vocal-tract is expected to be longer and their voice resonance is expected to be lower.
+This means that the taller a person is, their vocal-tract is expected to be longer and their voice resonance is expected to be lower.
 Since height increases from birth into adulthood, this means that voice resonance can be used to predict both height and age.
-In addition, adult males tend to be somewhat taller than adult females in most populations, with the difference of about 15 cm in the United States.
+In addition, adult males tend to be somewhat taller than adult females in most populations, with an average difference of about 15 cm in the United States.
 As a result, voice resonance can be used to infer the gender of adult speakers, and possibly that of children as well.
 These relationships are shown in Figure 1.1.

 So, voice pitch and voice size are independent ways that someone can acoustically ‘sound’ bigger/smaller, older/younger, and male/female.
 The experiment to be described below involves a perceptual experiment involving behavioral measures.
-This means that in this experiment human listeners were played auditory stimuli (words) and were asked to listen to then and answer questions regarding what they heard.
+This means that in this experiment human listeners listened to auditory stimuli (words) and were asked to listen to them and answer questions regarding what they heard.
 The experiment was designed to investigate the way that speech acoustics are used by listeners to determine the age, gender, and height of speakers, and the way that these decisions affect each other.

 1.3.2 Our experimental methods